VEGAS DINING NEWS: Woe Nellie’s, OG Lotus of Siam to Rebloom

 A composite photo features Nick, Kevin and Joe Jonas and Nellie’s in Las Vegas.
 (Images: Nellie’s and XNYStarMax/GC Images via Getty)

-Nellie’s opened June 4, 2022 in the space formerly occupied by the Mexican restaurant Hecho en Vegas.
+Nellie’s opened its doors on June 4, 2022 in the space formerly occupied by the Mexican restaurant Hecho en Vegas.
 The second location of a concept created by Denise and Kevin Jonas Sr. — in partnership with TLI Bedrock LLC — it was named to honor the cooking of Nellie Jonas, Kevin Sr.’s paternal grandmother.

 Kevin Jr., Joe